 Staphylococcus aureus and S. epidermidis are common constituents of the microbial flora of the skin and mucous membranes of humans and other animals.
 These organisms are, however, best known as some of the most prevalent pathogens in surgery- or device-associated hospital-acquired infection.
 Because of their ubiquity, Staphylococcus infections of implanted medical devices, such as central venous catheters, prosthetic joints and heart valves, are often thought to result from contamination with commensal strains from the skin or the hospital environment.
 However, there is mounting evidence that disease causing lineages are a subset of those found in these places.
 For example, there is evidence that phenotypes associated with attachment to host tissue and implanted device surfaces and the ability to from biofilms are over represented among pathogenic strains from indwelling devices.
 This implies that, rather than simple passive infection, there may be specific virulence factors associated with the emergence of pathogens from a background of harmless ancestors.
 By identifying the genetic elements and phenotypes associated with staphylococci that proliferate on indwelling devices, bacteraemia, and in infection reservoirs (skin, nasal mucosa, hospital environment etc.), we aim to answer the question: why do certain (‘pathogenic’) strains survive and proliferate in a clinical setting?

-Host adaptation and the evolutionary ecology of Escherichia coli and Campylobacter sp.
+Host adaptation and the evolutionary ecology of Campylobacter and Staphylococcus

 The structure of bacterial populations is shaped by many factors, such as variations in ecological strategies of different lineages.
-In organisms like Escherichia coli and Campylobacter, different lineages can be can be found in host-associated (animal and human guts) and nonhost-associated environments (soils, water, plants).
+In organisms like Staphylococcus and Campylobacter, different lineages can be can be found in host-associated (animal and human guts) and nonhost-associated environments.
 The relative frequency of the different lineages varies in these niches and different hosts.
 By comparing large sets of strains, we identify adaptive traits associated with different environments and hosts and examine their phylogenetic distribution, in order to explore the link between ecology and phylogeny.
 Furthermore, comparative genome analyses allows the identification of functionally-related sets of genes for experimentally testing adaptive hypotheses.

 Evolutionary modeling of bacterial adaptation